hs0017/sed-assignment/README.md

 SurreyLM is a web-based software application for managing software licenses built for the University of Surrey.

-Many commercial software licenses require yearly renewal, so it can become difficult to keep track of these if your organisation has lots of packages.
+Many commercial software licenses require yearly renewal, so it can become difficult to keep track of these if your organisation has lots of different software packages.
 This is where SurreyLM can help!

 ## Getting Started